SNARL1/cmr-analysis/doc/notebook/notebook_results.md

 -   Very low 1-year survival of the 2006 cohort of translocated frogs (0.12).
 Only six adults seen in 2007 and none thereafter.
--   *T. elegans* never seen at site, so likely not responsible for low survival.
+-   *T. elegans* never seen at site, so are likely not responsible for low survival.

 #### Reproduction